SegoCode/FelicaWebReader/README.md

 ## Quick Start

+1. Plug the Sony PaSoRi reader into your computer.
+2. Open this page in Google Chrome or Microsoft Edge (WebUSB must be available).
+3. Click **Connect reader** and allow access when the browser prompts you.
+4. Place the IC card on the reader.

+> [!WARNING]
-Plug the Sony PaSoRi reader into your computer, then open this page in Google Chrome or Microsoft Edge (WebUSB must be available).
-Click **Connect reader** and allow access when the browser prompts you.
-Place the IC card on the reader.
-If another application is already using the reader, close that application and click **Connect reader** again.
+> If another application is already using the reader, close that application and click **Connect reader** again.

 ---
 <p align="center"><a href="https://github.com/SegoCode/FelicaWebReader/graphs/contributors">